+2 Core Clause 2: The Contractor's Main Responsibilities

+The Contractor has responsibilities for: providing the works; design; managing people, working with other parties, subcontracting and various other matters.
+His main responsibilities are set out in core clause 2.

-2 Care Clause 2: The Contracted Main Beananaihilities 2 Core Clause 2: The Contractor 's Main Responsibilities 2.1 In troduction with oth onsibilities for: prontracting and va Core clause 2 comprises seven clauses that are usually found on pages 22 - 26 of the conditions of contract.
-2.2 The Key Processes The clauses in the Contract which refer to the Contractor's main responsibilities are generally as follows: Clause 21 Clause 23 Clause 24 Clause 25 Clause 26 The Contractor's design Design of Equipment People Working with the Employer and Others Subcontracting +, < 49 Clauses 20 & 27 should be read but do no ot need any furth er explanation here.
-Clause 2 22 is not used.
+Core clause 2 comprises seven clauses that are usually found on pages 22 - 26 of the conditions of contract.

+The clauses in the Contract which refer to the Contractor's main responsibilities are generally as follows:

+Clause 21 Clause 23 Clause 24 Clause 25 Clause 26 The Contractor's design Design of Equipment People Working with the Employer and Others Subcontracting

-Section 2 - Page 1 of 12 © Crossrail Limited CRL RESTRICTED
+Clauses 20 & 27 should be read but do not need any further explanation here.

+Clause 22 is not used.

+Contract Administration Manual [Section 2 - Main Responsibilities] CRL1-XRL-W-GML-CR001-50001 Rev 8.0